 Domain Creek is significant in Mays Hill Precinct as a habitat for aquatic species where eels are commonly found.
-Older riverside vegetation, including the nearby copse of Melaleuca trees and older vegetation communities to the north west of the creek, provide significant woodland.
+Older riverside vegetation, including the nearby copse of Melaleuca trees and older woodland communities to the north west of the creek, provide significant woodland.

-The Precinct is significant for its elevated ground and is where Domain Creek enters the Park - a landscape that would likely have attracted Aboriginal people over time for its resources and as a travel corridor to economic zones along the river.
+The Precinct is significant for its elevated ground and where Domain Creek enters the Park - a landscape that would likely have attracted Aboriginal people over time for its resources and as a travel corridor to economic zones along the river.
 While the creek and its banks are of Aboriginal cultural significance, as an extensively modified landscape it has low Aboriginal archaeological potential.

-The north of the Precinct is significant for the site of the grazing of government and private cattle herds and for being part of the principal site in the early colony for the husbanding of stock.
-It is significant for the archaeological potential for early fence lines and Domain Creek crossings dating from the Early Colonial period.
+The Precinct's north is significant as the site of the grazing of government and private herds of cattle, part of the principal site in the early colony for the husbanding of stock.
+It is significant for the archaeological potential for early fence lines and three crossings of the Domain Creek dating from the Early Colonial period.

 The southern half is significant as a substantial part of the Domain created by Governor Macquarie as the setting for Old Government House.
-It contains the site of the Macquarie's Gatehouse to Old Government House and the drive to where the stables once stood.
+It contains the site of the Gatehouse to Old Government House and its drive from the Gatehouse to the remnants of the stables.
 Views to the town of Parramatta from this drive were recorded and celebrated in the art of that time.
 The visually open park-like character of this part of the Domain is intact and significant.

-The Precinct is significant for evidence in its land forms of tilled farm practices probably for the cultivation of maize.
+The Precinct is significant for evidence in its land forms of tilled farm practices that were probably for the cultivation of maize.